NaveedBaqai1/simple-responsive-webpage/README.md

 * Clone this Repository.
 * Navigate to src folder.
-* open index.html in your browser.
+* Run index.html in your browser.